libvips/libvips/doc/binding.md

 }
 ```

-libvips has a couple of extra things to let you fetch the arguments and types
+libvips has a couple of extra things to let you examine the arguments and
-of an operator.
-Use vips_lib.vips_argument_map() to loop over all the arguments
+types of an operator at runtime.
+Use vips_lib.vips_argument_map() to loop
-of an operator, and vips_object_get_argument() to fetch the type and flags
+over all the arguments of an operator, and vips_object_get_argument()
-of a specific argument.
+to fetch the type and flags of a specific argument.

 Use vips_operation_get_flags() to get general information about an operator.